kokkos/kokkos-tools/CONTRIBUTING.md

 # Developer's Guide to Contributing to Kokkos Tools

+## Summary

+The success of Kokkos Tools, a subproject of the Kokkos project, relies on open-source software development.
+Kokkos Tools sub-project has a mix of in-house contributors (those on the Kokkos team) and external contributors (those not on the Kokkos team).

+The purpose of this document is to educate those on the Kokkos team as well as contributors external to Kokkos team on how to make code contributions to the Kokkos Tools repository.

+## Introduction

+Kokkos Tools is comprised of two categories of software components:
+(1) a Kokkos Tools infrastructure that hooks into the Kokkos core library; and (2) a set of tool libraries, i.e., connectors (to the Kokkos Tools infrastructure

+Software component (1) above has been and continues to be developed in-house This component includes CMakeLists.txt and README.md at the top-level directory, along with `Kokkos_Profiling.cpp` in Kokkos core.

+The open-source development, i.e., external contributions, of Kokkos Tools is expected to be primarily in (2).

+Within (2), about half of the connectors are from contributors outside of the Kokkos project.
+Such a balance of in-house versus open-source development is expected to be sustained throughout the life of the Kokkos Tools sub-project of the Kokkos project.

+Given this mix of in-house and external contributions, a set of guidelines for contributing customized for Kokkos Tools is needed.

 ## Contributing a simple change to kokkos-tools

 ------------
 ### Step 0: Confirm that this fix is established as needed

-Before starting with contributing a change to the kokkos-tools repo, one must ask the following questions.
+Before starting with contributing a change to the Kokkos Tools repo, one must ask the following questions.

 Let's say you have a fix for bug of an off-by-one error in the kp_kernel_logger printing which indices of an array a particular thread is running.

 Before starting with contributing a change to the kokkos-tools repo, one must ask the following questions:

-1. Is the off-by-one error in an actual github issue?
-Is there a github issue on the repo ( seen in the Issues tab on the page https://github.com/kokkos/kokkos-tools) which identifies a problem/bug/enhanchment/feature to kokkos-tools, associated with this fix?
+1. Is the problem defined in the github issue?
+Is there a github issue on the repo (seen in the Issues tab on the webpage https://github.com/kokkos/kokkos-tools, or by going directly to https://github.com/kokkos/kokkos-tools/issues) which identifies a problem/bug/enhanchment/feature to kokkos-tools, associated with this fix?

 2. Is that off-by-one error well-defined and discussed by at least one member of the key POCs of kokkos-tools and Kokkos PI listed in the README?
 For the problem that your proposed fix is solving, is that problem well-defined and discussed on the Kokkos github issue?